ynput/ayon-documentation/website/docs/dev_addon_workflow_events.md

 ## Reference: creating your own EventTrigger or OnSchedule input node

-You can create your own input logic by inheriting from the existing core input nodes:
+You can extend the input nodes to support additional event topics or scheduling needs beyond what's provided out of the box (see [Triggering workflows automatically](#triggering-workflows-automatically)).
+You can do this by inheriting from the existing core input nodes:

 - `OnSchedule`: Registers a new input node that's triggered periodically by a schedule.
 - `EventTrigger`: Registers a new input node that reacts to an emitted AYON event.
 Keep in mind that for each event you want to act on, you'll need to create a dedicated node.
 You can find a list of well-known event topics [here](https://help.ayon.app/en/help/articles/2566382-ayon-event-viewer#e4bo4xwd0ei).